 In recent decades, India, China, UAE, and Russia have emerged as strong trading and investment partners that are trying to shape the future of Africa’s economy.
 Additionally, the continent is well-known for having a wealth of natural resources, some states even having the potential to be the wealthiest countries on earth.

-Africa has abundant fertile soil, raw materials, and precious stones.
+Africa has abundant fertile soil, raw materials, and precious stones like Botswana.

 However, for most travelers to the continent, there are always two major concerns lingering in their minds – which is the safest country and which offers the best stay.

 When it comes to providing the highest quality of holidays, there is one indicator that can help understand which countries offer high-quality holiday experiences – the GDP per capita.

 The Richest Countries in Africa by Gross Domestic Product

 |Country name||GPD in 2020|

 |1||Egypt||1,292.48 billion $|

 |EAC||602.584 billion $|